Big Bend National Park

 Hotel: 8 am

-We’ve planned our Big Bend program for early spring—the absolute best time to visit this park.
-With an estimated 1,100 plant species, 430 species of birds and a wide range of other wildlife, including gray fox, pronghorn antelope, mountain lion, and mule deer, spring is an exciting season in this desert environment.
+We’ve planned our Big Bend program for early spring—one of the best times to visit this park.
+With an estimated 1,100 plant species, 450 species of birds and a wide range of other wildlife, including gray fox, Mexican Black Bear, mountain lion, and mule deer, spring is an exciting season in this desert environment.

 We’ve structured this hiking trip in a manner that will provide the varied experiences that are the essence of Big Bend National Park.
-We’ll hike the high country of the Chisos, explore the erosional landscapes of the Window, the Chihuahan Desert environment, and the breathtaking gorges carved by the Rio Grande.
-A full-day’s raft journey on the Rio Grande in spectacular Santa Elena Canyon is another dramatic feature of this program.
+We’ll hike the high country of the Chisos, explore the landscapes shaped by erosion of the Window, experience the Chihuahan Desert environment, and enjoy the breathtaking gorges carved by the Rio Grande.
+A boating journey on the Rio Grande within the park is another bonus feature of this program.

 We’ll head south from the Chisos Basin to the Mule Ears Trail head.
-Our Day 3 hike to the base of Mule Ears Peaks will showcase the incredible beauty of the Chihuahan Desert at a time when the Chihuahan well may be in full spring bloom.
-The variety of cacti, yucca, ocotillo and other desert plants along the trail is truly amazing (7 miles).
-Following our Mule Ears hike, we’ll drive to the end of the Ross Maxwell Road and hike along the Rio Grande into the mouth of Santa Elena Canyon (2 miles).
+Our Day 3 hike to the views of Mule Ears Peaks will showcase the incredible beauty of the Chihuahan Desert at a time when the Chihuahan well may be in full spring bloom.
+The variety of cacti, yucca, ocotillo and other desert plants along the trail is truly amazing (4.5 miles).
+Following our Mule Ears hike, we’ll drive to the end of the Ross Maxwell Road and hike along the Rio Grande into the mouth of Santa Elena Canyon (1.7 miles).

-On Day 5, we’ll join Big Bend River Tours for a day of rafting (or canoeing, depending on river flow) adventure on the Rio Grande as it twists through the Santa Elena Gorge.
-The sheer limestone walls that line the gorge soar 1,500 feet above the river.
+On Day 5, we’ll join Big Bend River Tours for a day of rafting (or canoeing, depending on river flow) adventure on the Rio Grande, riding the border between Mexico and the United States.
+Our exact itinerary will depend on conditions at the time.
 We’ll spend a final evening at the Chisos Lodge and then hike leisurely through the narrowing canyon atop Burro Mesa the following morning to the spectacular pour-off at the mesa’s southern edge (4 miles).
 We’ll then shuttle back to Midland later in the day where our Big Bend National Park Hiking Tour concludes.

 |Day 1||The Windows Trail. ( approx 500 ft elevation gain); overnight at Chisos Mountain Lodge||4|